-The marketability of any future production from the Group's interests will depend in part upon the availability, proximity and capacity of pipelines, oil and gas gathering systems and processing facilities.
+The marketability of future production from the Group's interests will depend in part upon the availability, proximity and capacity of pipelines, oil and gas gathering systems and processing facilities.
 This dependence is heightened where this infrastructure is less developed.
-The Group may also be required to shut-in wells, at least temporarily, for lack of a market or because of the inadequacy or unavailability of transportation facilities.
+The Group may also be required to shut-in wells, at least temporarily, due to the inadequacy or unavailability of transportation facilities or the lack of market demand.
 If that were to occur, the Group would be unable to realise revenue from those wells until arrangements were made to deliver production to market.
-The Group's ability to produce and market oil and gas is affected and also may be harmed by:
+The Group's ability to produce and market oil and gas is affected and potentially harmed by:

-- the lack of pipeline transmission facilities or carrying capacity; - the proximity and capacity of processing equipment; - the availability of open access transportation infrastructure; - government regulation of oil and gas production including environmental protection, royalties; - allowable production, pricing, importing and exporting of oil and gas; - government transportation, tax and energy policies; - changes in supply and demand for oil and gas; and - general economic conditions.
+- the lack of pipeline transmission facilities or carrying capacity; - the proximity and capacity of processing equipment; - the availability of open access transportation infrastructure; - government regulation of oil and gas production including environmental protection, royalties; - allowable production, pricing, importing and exporting of oil and gas; - government transportation, tax and energy policies: - changes in supply and demand for oil and gas; and - general economic conditions.

-Any change in such factors may materially and adversely impact the Group's business, prospects, financial condition and results of operations.
+Changes in such factors may materially and adversely impact the Group's business, prospects, financial condition and results of operations.

-Shortages of rigs, equipment, supplies and personnel could delay or otherwise adversely affect the Group's cost of operations or its ability to operate according to its business plans.
+Shortages of rigs, equipment, supplies and personnel could delay or adversely affect the Group's cost of operations or its ability to operate according to its business plans.

-From time to time, shortages of drilling and completion rigs, field equipment and qualified personnel could occur, resulting in sharp increases in costs.
+Shortages of drilling and completion rigs, field equipment and qualified personnel can occur, resulting in sharp increases in costs.
 The demand for wage rates of qualified drilling rig crews generally rise in response to the increased number of active rigs in service and could increase sharply in the event of a shortage.
 Shortages of drilling and completion rigs, field equipment or qualified personnel could delay, restrict or curtail the Group's exploration and development operations, which may materially and adversely impact the Group's business, prospects, financial condition and results of operations.

-The loss of the Group's key management, technical personnel and Directors or its inability to attract and retain experienced technical personnel could adversely affect the Group's ability to operate.
+The loss of the Group's key management and Directors or its inability to attract and retain experienced technical personnel could adversely affect the Group's ability to operate.

-The Company depends to a large extent on the efforts and continued employment of the members of the Group's management team and certain board members.
+The Company depends largely on the efforts and continued employment of the Group's management team and board members.
 The loss of such services could adversely affect the Group's business operations.
-The success of the Group's operations depends on the Group's ability to attract and retain experienced petroleum engineers, geologists and other key personnel.
-From time to time, competition for experienced engineers and geologists is intense.
-If the Group cannot retain these personnel or attract additional experienced personnel, its ability to compete in the geographic regions in which the Group conducts operations could be harmed and as a result it may materially and adversely impact the Group's business, prospects, financial condition and results of operations.
+If the Group cannot retain key personnel or attract additional experienced personnel, its ability to compete in the geographic regions in which the Group conducts operations could be harmed and may materially and adversely impact the Group's business, prospects, financial condition and results of operations.